DoggersHusky/silverstripe-fa-picker/README.md

 # Font Awesome Icon Picker

 Adds a Font Awesome 5 icon picker to SilverStripe 4.
-This currently supports version 5.14.0 of Font Awesome.
+This comes bundled with the free version of Fontawesome 5.14.0.
+This will work with Fontawesome 5.14.0 pro out of the box (but does not come bundled with it).

 **Free version**
 ![Overview of Image Cropper Field](screenshots/screenshot1.PNG)